 Code Changes for Major Sector Multifactor Productivity Series

-In 2011 multifactor productivity grew at a 1.0 percent annual rate in the
+In 2012 multifactor productivity grew at a 0.9 percent annual rate in both the

-private nonfarm business sector and 0.7 percent in the private business sector.
+private nonfarm business sector and the private business sector.
+This is the

-In all three sectors, gains in multifactor productivity followed declines in
+declined 0.3 percent.
+In all three sectors, multifactor productivity had a

 Data on major sectors and 18 NAICS 3-digit manufacturing industries.
 Tables for detailed 4-digit NAICS industries are shown in the MFP Tables section.